Rappetor/katapult-on-btt-eddy/README.md

 > [!TIP]
 > Save the commands, with the correct serials, somewhere in a seperate text file so you can use (and find) them more easy later!

+## CONTRIBUTE & BUGS
+Got something to share?
+Got tips?
+Something ain't right in the guide?
+Something else?
+Please share!
+Create an issue and explain in there or even better; make a pull request with the fix/addition etc!